Spiritual Support

 Spiritual Support for All Faiths and Beliefs

-Our spiritual care team includes clergy of various faiths and religions, including priests, rabbis, ministers, imams, pastors, and chaplains of other denominations.
-While we can usually provide you with a spiritual advisor of your faith, all members of the pastoral team can support our patients.
+Our spiritual care team includes clergy of various faiths and religions — priests, rabbis, ministers, imams, pastors, and chaplains of other denominations.
+While we can usually provide a spiritual advisor of your own faith, all members of our pastoral team are able to support patients and families of any background.

 Get in Touch with MJHS Hospice & Palliative Care